-If you are a fan of movie musical The Sound of Music then it's likely that a visit to Salzburg, Austria to tour the filming sites is high on your travel wish list.
+If you are a fan of movie musical The Sound of Music then it's likely that a visit to Salzburg, Austria to tour the Sound of Music locations is high on your travel wish list.
 Our family loves the movie and my younger daughter has been in the stage version of the musical twice so we knew when planning our recent trip to Germany and Austria that Salzburg would be a highlight.

 This article may contain affiliate links.
 If you click an affiliate link and make a purchase then Gone with the Family will receive a small commission at no additional cost to you.

 The Sound of Music Movie